openservicebrokerapi/servicebroker/spec.md

 | ConcurrencyError | The Service Broker does not support concurrent requests that mutate the same resource. | Clients MUST wait until pending requests have completed for the specified resources. |
 | RequiresApp | The request body is missing the `app_guid` field. | The `app_guid` MUST be included in the request body. |

+Unless otherwise specified, an HTTP status code in the 4xx range MUST result in the Service Broker's resources being semantically unchanged as a result of the incoming request message.
+Additionally, an HTTP status code in the 5xx range SHOULD result in the Service Broker's resources being semantically unchanged as a result of the incoming request message.
+Note, the 5xx error case is a "SHOULD" instead of a "MUST" because it might not be possible for a Service Broker to guarantee that it can revert all possible effects of a failed attempt at the requested operation.

 ### Content Type

 All requests and responses defined in this specification with accompanying